IT'S "THE AGE" OF NUTRITION

 There is a commonly held belief that older dogs need less protein but what they actually need is densely nutritious food, more exercise and a fewer treats.
 You spoiled him when he was in that darling puppy stage and now your heart goes out to your aging friend.
 He will tend to weight gain from a slower metabolism so limit his treats to a tidbit of raw beef, cheese, stewed chicken, (well washed) grapes, apples, and other fruits.
 As teeth wear down, bones may become a bit more difficult but even the very elderly dog will treasure a fresh beef knuckle bone and it will clean his teeth naturally.
 You don't want to risk anesthesia to clean an aging dog's teeth.

 Most elderly dogs are overweight because they're indulged by doting owners who unknowingly give them "food" no canine should ever eat!
 Dogs of any age have low tolerance for low quality foods, especially those which are mostly corn.
-See why corn is for cows (1).
+[Ref 1 Corn is for cows].
 Obesity stresses aging joints and slows the dog down just when he needs to remain active.
 Rather than advise owners to reduce treats and feed more meat and veggies, vets usually suggest a “senior dog” diet.
 They just happen to sell it.
 It is low fat but high priced.
 You will come out better buying a cheap cut of meat, a $100 meat grinder and grinding your own hamburger.
 In fact, do it for your old dog and for yourself.

 As the body ages, dietary needs and preferences change.
 Whereas we could once eat a whole pie and sack out, then get up rarin’ to go, as adults we would feel like a slug.
 Children, like puppies, need huge energy reserves obtained from large portions of calorie-rich and fatty foods but as adults, our energy requirements decline so if we continue to eat like children, we become obese.

-For a broader view of why the frequency and seriousness of veterinary visits have increased today, see the display information, Anesthesia and Tooth Cleaning and Ageless Canine Nutrition.
-Also, it's important to keep you dog's teeth clean and healthy.
-There is much to learn and Video Theater makes it easy!
-Learn about teeth cleaning without anesthesia, the importance of bones and American-made raw-hide, scaling and polishing those pearly whites and more.
+For a broader view of why the frequency and seriousness of veterinary visits have increased today, see Teeth Cleaning Risks and how to Video of Teeth Cleaning.
+Video Theater makes it easy to understand the importance of bones and American-made raw-hide, natural scaling and polishing those pearly whites and more.